Isle of Wight National Landscape

 The Isle of Wight National Landscape is an Area of Outstanding Natural Beauty (AONB) on the Isle of Wight, England's largest offshore island.

 The AONB was designated in 1963 and covers 189 square kilometres, about half of the island, mostly near the south-west and north-west coasts but also including downland in the east.
 It also covers about half the coastline, including both the Hamstead and Tennyson Heritage Coast areas.

-The AONB is applying for UNESCO biosphere status.
+In 2019, the AONB was designated as a UNESCO Biosphere Reserve.

+Principal summits

+The following hills within the National Landscape have at least 30 metres of topographic prominence: